panacloud/Bootcamp-Setup/README.md

-# Bootcamp 2020: Setup Web App Development Environment
+# Bootcamp 2020 Class 1: Setup Web App Development Environment

 1. Signup on GitHub.com and Install GitHub Desktop on your computer